2002 Herzliya bombing

-The 2002 Herzliya shawarma restaurant bombing took place on June 11, 2002 when a Palestinian suicide bomber set off a bomb at the Jamil (Mifgash Ha'Sharon) restaurant in the Israeli beach suburb of Herzliya.
+The 2002 Herzliya bombing took place on June 11, 2002, when a Palestinian suicide bomber set off a bomb at the Jamil (Mifgash Ha'Sharon) restaurant in the Israeli beach suburb of Herzliya.
 The event resulted in the death of one teenager, Hadar Hershkowitz, and the injury of 15 people.
 The attack led Israel to lodge a formal complaint with the UN security council, citing it as evidence for a "campaign of Palestinian terrorism" against Israeli civilians.

 The attack

-At about 7:30 PM, a Palestinian suicide bomber set off a pipe bomb in the Shawarma restaurant "Mifgash Ha'Sharon" (AKA "Jamil"), where about 30 people were sitting.
+At about 7:30 pm, a Palestinian suicide bomber set off a pipe bomb in the Shawarma restaurant "Mifgash Ha'Sharon" (AKA "Jamil"), where about 30 people were sitting.
 The pipe bomb used in the attack was said to have been "relatively small."
 A rescue worker said that one of the explosive devices the bomber was wearing did not detonate.
 According to Israel, the explosives had been packed with nails and ball bearings.
 A 14-year-old girl was killed in the attack and 15 additional people were injured in the attack.

 According to Israeli sources, earlier that day, three Israeli high school students were injured when Palestinian militants attacked their school bus.
 One student was seriously injured.
 That same day, a Palestinian militant stabbed an Israeli policeman in Jerusalem.